Clinical-Genomics/genmod/README.md

 Here it is enough that one of the alleles have the variant for an individual to be sick.

-1. If individual is healthy:
-	* Can not be a carrier so 0/1 is NOT ok
-	* Can have ref call or no call so 0/0 and ./. is ok
-	* Can not be homozygote so 1/1 is NOT ok.

-2. If individual is sick:
-	* Can be heterozygous so 0/1 is ok, should be found in any of the parents otherwise de novo.
-	* Can not have ref call, so 0/0 is not ok
-	* Can be homozygote alternative so 1/1, 2/2, ... are ok if parents are sick and heterozygote or affected homozygotes, otherwise the individual follows Autosomal Dominant De Novo.

 ### Autosomal Dominant De Novo ###